Scattering and Sparse Partitions, and their Applications: Introduction

 The main contribution of this paper is the finding that scattering partitions imply solutions for the \SPR problem.
 The proof appears in \Cref{sec:scat_to_spr}.\footnote{In \Cref{obs:beta1} we argue that $(\sigma,\tau,\Delta)$-scattering partition is also $(1,\tau\sigma,\Delta)$-scattering.
-Although where $\sigma=1$, we study the general case.
+We study the general case, even though \Cref{thm:Scattering_Implies_SPR} requires only $\sigma=1$.
 This is as we find the more general case theoretically interesting, as well as potentially applicable.}

 \begin{theorem}[Scattering Partitions imply \SPR] Let $G=(V,E,w)$ be a weighted graph such that for every subset $A\subseteq V$, $G[A]$ is $(1,\tau)$-scatterable.
 Let $K\subseteq V$ be some subset of terminals.
 Then there is a solution to the \SPR problem with distortion $O(\tau^3)$ that can be computed efficiently. \end{theorem}